-Your goal?
-To get good photos for your nonprofit website.
-Luckily, we provided a few quick tips on how to get the most out of your photos, whether you have access to a photographer or not.
+If your goal is to to get good photos for your nonprofit website, you are in the right place.
+We compiled a few quick tips on how to get the most out of your photos, whether you have access to a photographer or not.

 As you can see, the general event shot looks a little blank.
 However, the focused event shot with the girl as the subject looks—ahh— exciting!
-This is because the subject is in focus and other things are not.
+This is because the subject is in focus and rest of the image is not.

 This seems obvious but it’s often overlooked.
 You want high-quality, high-resolution photos for your website.
 This is not to be confused with actually uploading the high-resolution version to your website— you want the original, raw photo to be super high resolution so it can be compressed before uploaded for maximum speed.

-Smiling faces have a way of communicating without saying a word.
+Faces have a way of communicating without saying a word, whether they are smiling, serious, or any other feeling.
 Decide on the emotion you’d like your users to feel and try to capture that in a photo.

 Look for opportunities to capture photos that include colors that resonate with your brand style guidelines.
 Try to avoid harsh contrasting colors.
 If your primary color is green, try to use a different photo than a subject in all red— unless you’re going for a Christmas feel.